dentednerd/nc-games-sql/self-assessment.md

 ## Extra Advanced Tasks

-// TODO:

 ### Easier

-- [ ] Patch: Edit an review body
+- [ ] TODO: Patch: Edit an review body
-- [ ] Patch: Edit a comment body
+- [ ] TODO: Patch: Edit a comment body
-- [ ] Patch: Edit a user's information
+- [ ] TODO: Patch: Edit a user's information
-- [ ] Get: Search for an review by title
+- [ ] TODO: Get: Search for an review by title
-- [ ] Post: add a new user
+- [ ] TODO: Post: add a new user

 ### Harder

-// TODO: (with exception of JWT shit)

-- [ ] Protect your endpoints with JWT authorization.
+- [ ] TODO: Protect your endpoints with JWT authorization.
 We have notes on this that will help a bit, _but it will make building the front end of your site a little bit more difficult_
-- [ ] Get: Add functionality to get reviews created in last 10 minutes
+- [ ] TODO: Get: Add functionality to get reviews created in last 10 minutes
-- [ ] Get: Get all reviews that have been liked by a user.
+- [ ] TODO: Get: Get all reviews that have been liked by a user.
 This will require an additional junction table.
-- [ ] Research and implement online image storage or random generation of images for categories
+- [ ] TODO: Research and implement online image storage or random generation of images for categories